Priapos1004/ML101/README.md

 - upsample or downsample data
 - convert text to vectors
 - encode/scale/normilize features
+- split dataset into train and test data

 ### (4) train model - choose a model and train it